DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/checkbox.md

 }
 ~~~

+The control can be used both with the *boolean* value and the *string* one, if the `value` property is specified.
+[Check the example below](#example) to get the idea.

 ## Description

 ### Basic properties

 - `type` - (required) the type of a control, set it to *"checkbox"*
-- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item (shape, line, group, swimlane)
+- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item
-- `text` - (optional) optional, the text value of a control.
+- `text` - (optional) the text value of a control.
 It's placed to the right of the control
 - `value` -	(optional) the value of a checkbox
 - `css` - (optional) adds style classes to a control
 - `disabled` - (optional) defines whether a control is enabled (*false*) or disabled (*true*), *false* by default
 - `hidden` - (optional) defines whether a checkbox is hidden, *false* by default
 - `height` - (optional) the height of a control, *"content"* by default
 - `width` - (optional) the width of a control, *"content"* by default
-- `padding` - (optional) sets padding between a cell and a border of a Checkbox control, *"8px"* by default
+- `padding` - (optional) sets padding between a cell and a border of a Checkbox control
 - `label` - (optional) specifies a label for a control
 - `labelPosition` - (optional) defines the position of a label: *"left" | "top"*, *"top"* by default
 - `labelWidth` - (optional) sets the width of the label of a control